mli/deepnumpy-doc/guide/crash-course/6-use_gpus.md

 ## [Advanced] Multi-GPU training

-Finally, we show how to use multiple GPUs to jointly train a neural network through data parallelism.
-Let's assume there are *n* GPUs.
-We split each data batch into *n* parts, and then each GPU will run the forward and backward passes using one part of the data.
+Finally, you can see how to use multiple GPUs to jointly train a neural network through data parallelism.
+Assume there are *n* GPUs.
+Split each data batch into *n* parts, and then each GPU will run the forward and backward passes using one part of the data.

-Let's first copy the data definitions and the transform function from the [previous tutorial](predict.md).
+First copy the data definitions with the following commands, and the transform function from the [Predict tutorial](predict.md).

 ```{.python .input}
 batch_size = 256